esciencecenter-digital-skills/research-software-support/README.md

 ### Install dependencies

-Check whether you have npm installed:
+Check whether you have node and npm installed:
 ```bash
 node -v
 npm -v